Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

 * ### Game section

-  * The pop up box contains the game rules that would be displayed after user clicking the **Game Rules** button on the header.
+  * The pop up box contains the game rules that appears on the page after user clicks the **Game Rules** button on the header.

     ![Popup](assets/readmeimg/popup.jpg)